 Using a VPN after the net neutrality repeal

 A virtual private network (VPN) makes a Wi-Fi network private, whether it’s in your home or at a coffee shop.
 A VPN masks your IP address and establishes a secure and encrypted connection.
-After the end of net neutrality, ISPs will be able to track your IP address to observe what you do online and to enforce throttling as they see fit.
+After the end of net neutrality, ISPs can track your IP address to observe your browsing history and to enforce throttling as they see fit.
 A VPN has the potential to provide anonymity and prevent ISPs from tracking your activity.
 What they can’t see, they can’t control.

-The key is to get a no-log VPN, such as Norton WiFi Privacy.
+The key is to get a no-log VPN, such as Norton Secure VPN.
 With this type of VPN, the provider doesn’t save any information — like your personal details, where you go online, what you download, or what you search for.
 Therefore, your privacy and anonymity are protected from everybody — even your VPN provider.